 Inwood, H. & Hoeg, D (2015).
 Going DEEPER: Outdoor and experiential learning in initial teacher education.
 Pathways: The Ontario Journal of Outdoor Education, 27(3),7-11.

 Hoeg, D. (2011).
 Curriculum and creativity: One teacher’s story of including science content in STSE-activism education.
 The Crucible 42(5).

-Hoeg, D. (invited, accepted).
+Hoeg, D. (accepted).
 Encounters, disequillibrium and new ontologies of nature: Considerations of spirituality in science education.
 In S. Jagger & P. Trafonas (Eds.), Handbook of Cultural Studies and Education. (pp. xx-xx).
 Routledge: UK

 Hoeg, D., El Halwany, S., Sperling, E., Zouda, M. & Bencze, L. (In Press).
 Confronting self–Stories of incipiency, disequilibrium, and becoming critical in science education.
 In J. Bazzul & C. Siry (Eds.), Critical voices in science education research: Narratives of academic journeys (pp. xx-xx).
 Dordrecht: Springer.

 Hoeg, D., Williamson, T., & Bencze, L. (2017).
 School science ruling relations and resistance to activism in early secondary school science.
 In L. Bencze (Ed.).
 Science and Technology Education Promoting Wellbeing for Individuals, Societies and Environments. (pp. 49-66).
 Dordrecht: Springer